Save up to 25%… Shop Our Birthday Sale Now!

 Cats are notoriously picky eaters, making the introduction of new supplements a bit of a challenge.
 Luckily, lion's mane and cordyceps extract powders are fairly bland tasting and can easily blend into your cat's favorite dishes without causing too much of a taste disturbance.

 Remember that patience and persistence are key when introducing new supplements to your cat's diet.
-Here’s a good tip from Real Mushrooms’ Registered Veterinary Technician, Joni Kamlet about introducing new supplements to picky or cautious kitties:
+Here’s a good tip from Real Mushrooms’ Registered Veterinary Technician, Joni Kamlet, about introducing new supplements to picky or cautious kitties:

 This great tip for getting your cat to accept new supplements comes from Real Mushrooms’ Registered Veterinary Technician, Joni Kamlet.